In 2014, Mark Bowra was at the pinnacle of his career.

 HRH PRINCE HARRY

-The Bowra 1000 has been designed by Mark to demonstrate that with courage, determination and cheerfulness in the face of adversity anything is possible.
+Mark designed The Bowra 1000 Challenge to demonstrate that with courage, determination and cheerfulness in the face of adversity anything is possible.
 It is no coincidence that these key elements of the Commando spirit have helped to create the DNA of the Bowra Foundation.

-In June 2020 Mark will commence his greatest challenge to date which will see him cycle, walk, paddle and swim his way from John O’Groats to Land’s End, traveling over 1000 miles in the process.
+Scheduled for May-July 2020, The Bowra 1000 Challenge has been postponed until the COVID-19 crisis has passed.
+It will be Mark’s greatest challenge to date and will see him cycle, walk, paddle and swim his way from John O’Groats to Land’s End, traveling over 1000 miles in the process.
 Alongside Mark will be other injured veterans as well as many of his contemporaries from his time in the military, many of whom have their own reason for taking on the challenge in support of the Bowra Foundation.
-Other brain injury sufferers from all walks of life, who are determined to showcase the Foundation’s motto that ‘what’s inside matters’ will also be accompanying Mark throughout his journey.
+People from all walks of life who suffer from neurological disorders and are determined to showcase the Foundation’s motto that ‘what’s inside matters’ will also be accompanying Mark throughout his journey.

 This is your chance to be inspired, to achieve and in so doing, to motivate others - a truly life-changing opportunity.